 Lynne began her career in nonprofit at Child and Family Guidance Center where she served as Director of Family Life Education and greatly expanded the organization’s educational outreach to parents and under-served families to help prevent child abuse.
 Lynne is also past Executive Director of Community Partners of Dallas and Greater Texas Community Partners where she oversaw the establishment of the statewide umbrella organization providing goods and services to 124 volunteer groups, operating 136 Rainbow Rooms, and serving 187 Texas counties.
 Under Lynne’s leadership, the Center staff has grown from 29 to 45 employees who work collaboratively with board members, community stakeholders, partner agencies, and the community at large to facilitate the provision of services to abused children and their non-offending family members at no cost.

 Chief Operating Officer – Dan Powers, LCSW

-Dan has more than 30 years of experience working in the field of child abuse, sex offenders, and family violence.
-Dan frequently testifies as an expert witness in state and federal courts and also has testified on several occasions before Texas legislative committees.
-He has been appointed by the governor on two occasions to state agency boards and currently serves as Chairman of the Texas Children’s Justice Act Task Force.
-Dan has made numerous presentations at major national and regional conferences on the sexual victimization of children, sex offenders, and the multi-disciplinary response to child abuse.
+Dan has 30 years of experience working within the field of child abuse, sex offenders, and family violence.
+He frequently testifies as an expert witness in state and federal courts.
+He has also testified on several occasions before Texas legislative committees.
+Dan has been appointed by the governor on two occasions to state agency boards addressing sex offender treatment and violent sex offender management.
+He is the past chairman and current member of the Texas Children’s Justice Act Task Force and is also a member of the Texas Statewide Multidisciplinary Team.
+Dan is a nationally recognized expert and speaker in the areas of sex offenders, the sexual victimization of children, and the multidisciplinary response to child abuse.
 He is best known for his spirited presentations on wellness and survival for child abuse and family violence professionals.